 Today, it’s commonplace for parents to be able to hear and even see everything their babies are doing thanks to monitoring devices that are not unlike home security systems.
 The advancements in baby monitoring tech are closely related to the proliferation of home security systems, and you’ll notice many similarities between the two classes of product.

 Baby monitors vary widely in terms of price, but a general rule is that audio-only devices are much cheaper than those offering video, and fixed camera video devices are cheaper than those which can be adjusted remotely.
 Video-capable monitoring devices share the most similarities with home security systems, as they’re often equipped with motion tracking and infrared night vision – both features typically found on security cameras.
+Video-capable monitors are available in cheaper price categories, so there isn’t much reason to stick to audio-only options these days.

 Higher end features also include two-way audio (another common security feature) and temperature monitoring, while the most expensive models are full-on smart devices with remote-controlled cameras and sound activation.